fabiensanglard/cpsb/README.md

 ./make.sh release
 ```

-Note: Make sure Inkscape version is at least v1.0.0 of SVG -> PNG conversion will fail.
+Note: Make sure Inkscape version is at least v1.0.0 or SVG -> PNG conversion will fail.

 ## How to build (Windows)